You will need a resume for college, scholarships, and job applications.

 - Be truthful - although your resume is meant to be a tool used to sell yourself, it does not mean you should fib about your experiences.
 Make sure your facts and dates are correct.

-- Providing too much information - a good rule of thumb is to keep a resume to one page.
+- Don't provide too much information - a good rule of thumb is to keep a resume on one page.
 You may use a cover letter to add more information about yourself.

-- Correct format and paper - a resume is a professional document.
-You want it to look clean and simple for the reader to scan easily through it.
-Do not use bright paper or scented stationery (remember Elle Woo
+- Use the correct format and paper - a resume is a professional document.
+You want it to look clean and simple for the reader to scan through it easily.
+Do not use bright paper or anything too distracting.